Michelle Thomas

 Michelle Doris Thomas (September 23, 1968 – December 23, 1998) was an American actress.
-She was known for her roles as Justine Phillips on the NBC sitcom The Cosby Show (1988–1990), as Myra Monkhouse on the ABC/CBS sitcom Family Matters (1993–1998), and as Callie Rogers on the CBS soap opera The Young and the Restless (1998).
+She played Justine Phillips on the NBC sitcom The Cosby Show (1988–1990), Myra Monkhouse on the ABC/CBS sitcom Family Matters (1993–1998), and Callie Rogers on the CBS soap opera The Young and the Restless (1998).

 Early life and education

 Michelle Doris Thomas was born in Brookline, Massachusetts, on September 23, 1968, to Phynjuar "Penwah" Thomas, a stage actress, and musician father Dennis "Dee Tee" Thomas (1951–2021), a saxophonist and founding member of the band Kool & the Gang.
 Thomas grew up in Montclair, New Jersey, and graduated from West Essex High School in 1987.

 As a child, she would accompany her mother to her theater rehearsals and performances.
 Her mother was her first acting coach, and coached her throughout the course of her career.
 A friend of her mother who had heard Thomas sing before had requested that she enter Miss Talented Teens.
 Thomas was crowned Miss Talented Teen New Jersey at the state's Hal Jackson's Talented Teen pageant, and then in July 1984, at the age of 15, she was crowned Miss Talented Teen International in Montego Bay, Jamaica from among 35 state and national representatives.